You have no items in your Shopping Basket.

 Don't forget to get kitted out in the correct clothing for gardening.
 Old clothes that you don't mind getting muddy are a great option.
 If you struggle to find wellies that fit and need wider fit shoes, our range of waterproof CosyTex™ boots and shoes may be perfect for you when you're pottering in the garden.

-If you have a photo of your allotment, or something you have grown in it, we would love to see it and share it on our social media pages.
+If you have a photo of your allotment, or something you have grown in it, we would love to see it and can share it on our social media pages.